For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 Here are a couple of example Demo Decks

-You should have a Unique Process (I will cover this in a future post) that you take your clients through to get them results.
+You should have a Unique Process that you take your clients through to get them results.
 Make sure to outline that process step-by-step when you explain your offering.

 Note: For a full outline of the Demo Deck see the “My Current Sales Call Outline” section below.